alissa-huskey/python-class/docs/lessons/web-apis.md

 #### Step 2: Ignore it in git

-In the same directory create or edit the file `.gitignore` and add the following line:
+In the same directory create or edit the file `.gitignore` and add the filename to it.

 *.gitignore*
 ```